Louis3112/gAImanac/README.md

 # :bangbang: **Software Development Project for 4th Semester**  :bangbang:

 ##  🤖 :iphone: **gAImanac** 🤖 :iphone:
-gAImanac *(prononunced galmanac, not gaymanac)* is an AI Agent designed to assist users in the gaming industry ecosystem (let's just say it is a gaming chatbot AI)
+gAImanac *(prononunced galmanac, not gaymanac)* is an AI Agent designed to assist users in the gaming industry ecosystem (let's just say it is a gaming chatbot AI).

-Derived from the words 'Gaming' and 'Almanac', gAImanac aims to be a reliable source information about gaming news, gaming tips, and other gaming-related content
+Derived from the words 'Gaming' and 'Almanac', gAImanac aims to be a reliable source information about gaming news, gaming tips, and other gaming-related content .

 At this stage, gAImanac is still on conseptual design.
-It is an idea that popped out for our software development project In the future, with enough knowledge, resources, and team.
+It is an idea that popped out for our software development project.
+In the future, with enough knowledge, resources, and team.
 We can make this dream come true.

 Tbh, this is my first time using react.js as a framework.
-At first, @rayhan889, @pachyyy, and I created gAImanac only by using [Figma](https://www.figma.com/design/zOmyobzUCKzkPp2zUuLF9x/UTS-RPL---Chatbot?node-id=0-1&t=mOvA40NX0MpkEbQr-1)
+At first, @rayhan889, @pachyyy, and I created gAImanac only by using [Figma](https://www.figma.com/design/zOmyobzUCKzkPp2zUuLF9x/UTS-RPL---Chatbot?node-id=0-1&t=mOvA40NX0MpkEbQr-1).

 However, when we saw one of my friend has implemented his project as a full website, we decided to take a serious approach.

-Since we only have 2 days left, i barely have time to understand how to use a framework (on this moment, i don't know anything about routes, components, let alone state management)
+Since we only have 2 days left, i barely have time to understand how to use a framework (on this moment, i don't know anything about routes, components, let alone state management).

-So, i I ended up creating the entire main page directly in `App.tsx` -- all at once.
+So, I ended up creating the entire main page directly in `App.tsx` -- all at once.

 I know this is funny and I can improve it, but i want to save it as a memory.